About the NBN Television Collection

 Quotations, some insider knowledge, and educated guesswork fill the spaces between our increasingly spectral images.
 As the station’s pioneers fade into history along with crumbling celluloid records, memories of still-living staff grow blemished by time.

 Within a decade or so broadcast media will be an irrelevant curiosity.
 The young will ask why so much time, effort, and equipment was spent on such elaborate video podcasts.
-They should know that broadcast television is the fabric of their online culture - and the yet inconceivable milieu to follow.
+They should know that broadcast television is the founder and fabric of their online culture and the yet inconceivable milieu to follow.
+As radio preceded television, and print media antedated it.
 In curiosity they might look at this musty archive... in wonder.

 Credit